 (ii) the prescribed fee.

+(3A) The Minister or the Director may, on application under subsection (3B), direct in writing that Part 7 does not apply, or any provisions of that Part do not apply, to an organization approved under section 108 in relation to all or any of its activities or functions that relate to films or computer games.

+(3B) An application by an organization approved under section 108 for an exemption under subsection (3A) must —

+(a) be in writing; and

+(b) specify the extent of the exemption sought; and

+(c) be accompanied by the prescribed fee.

 (3) The Minister or Director, as the case may be, must notify an organization in writing of a decision to refuse an application for an exemption within 30 days after the date of the decision and must give reasons for the decision.

 [Section 106 amended by No. 30 of 2003 s.
-25.]
+25; No. 21 of 2010 s.
+23.]

 107. Ministerial directions or guidelines